Taccoform Tutorial Series - Part III

 }

-prefix, this helps when you have different resource definitions with similar parameter names.
+Notice the droplet_ prefix, this helps when you have different resource definitions with similar parameter names.

 - You will also have variables that will be used by multiple resource definitions.
 Some of these variables will be consistent across all of your resources which require them.
 An example of this type of variable in DigitalOcean is

-.
+region.
 It’s likely that you would want to build resources which work together and a common cloud provider constraint is that all complimentary resources must reside in the same geographic region.
 Each cloud provider has created their own shorthand for the geographic regions they’ve created to host your resources.- eg.

 resource "digitalocean_droplet" "web" {